-- 1. Domain Description: This is the description that characterizes the data types within the data.
+- Domain Description: This is the description which characterizes the data types within the data.
 The inclusion of a large variety of data types within the framework will allow the visualization tool to process data gathered from many sources.
 Data types that would immediately benefit the visualization system if incorporated within the tool are: - Simple data types: These data types are common in most data sets.
 Simple data types include types such as real and integer for interval data, strings for categorical data and the uniform resource identifiers (URI) for document collections.
 Other simple data types such as date and time can also be included for time-varying data.
 Our framework also allows the specification of domain constraints for the simple data types to validate the data that is being fed to the visualization system.
 A simple example of this is an enumeration of strings, where the value of a particular data entry can only be one of the values in the enumeration.
-This allows the integrity of the data set to be maintained and in some cases better efficiency for the storage of these simple data types may result.
+This allows for maintaining the integrity of the data set and in some cases better efficiency for the storage of these simple data types. - Complex data types: These data types are essentially a collection of simple data types.
+One example of such a data type would be an address composed of several simple data types such as string for the street address, state and country information and integer for the zip code. - 2.
+Mapping Description: This is the description that characterizes the mapping of the original data to assigned numerical values.
+The semantically dependent display uses these mappings to show the semantics.
+Mappings that could be specified are: - Enumerated Mappings: This simply lists out all the mapping pairs between the data and its numerical representation within the metadata.
+This represents a finite number of enumerable domains possible for a dataset - Function-driven Mappings: This presents a function within the data mapping knowledge to map a particular data value to its numerical representation on demand.
+This is a much more flexible representation of the mapping because this does not depend on the number of data values within the dataset.